ashleyford/grunt-bower-sass-base/README.md

 ### What is this repository for? ###

-* Base Grunt, Bower, SASS, NPM setup
+* Base Grunt, Bower, SASS, NormalizeCSS, FlexboxGrid, jQuery
 * Version 0.0.1